 Working hours of the support team are M-F 09:00-17:00 (EEST).

 Oro support team continues to put in all possible efforts to provide an initial response to the tickets within:

 - 4 hours for P1 issues

-If you are struggling to resolve an issue with the existing documentation and you would like to get technical assistance:
+If you are struggling to resolve an issue with the existing documentation, and you would like to get technical assistance or report security issue:

 Proceed to the Oro Inc. support desk using the link in your Welcome to Oro Enterprise email.

 Log into your existing account or register a new one.

 Click on the category that fits your issue:

 - Access Request

 - Security Issue/Incident